Inline skating: Inline figure skating

-Artistic/figure skating

-Artistic roller skaters use either quad or inline skates.
-The sport looks very similar to its counterpart on ice, but it is more affordable in warmer climates.
+Inline figure skating is similar to its counterpart on ice, but it is more affordable in warmer climates.
 Inline figure skating has been included in the world championships since 2002.

 Fitness/recreational skating

 Recreational skaters usually skate on roads, bike lanes, or paved trails.
 They might be skating solo for transportation, fitness, skating with friends, or participating in an organized event.
 Because urban areas tend to have more hazards from traffic, many cities have organized social groups to make skating safer.

 Fitness skaters tend to skate more frequently and go longer distances.
 Fitness skates typically have faster bearings and larger wheels to generate speed and cover ground more efficiently.
 Skaters in this category tend to skate 10–15 mph on average.
 Some challenge themselves to feats of endurance skating for over 30 miles.